makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

   * ikannotate: top hits lead to the paper
   * EmoWheel: top hits are not computational
   * FEELtrace: The participants in a test or experiment use a computer to continuously report the emotion they perceive.
-They can move a cursor in a
+They move a cursor
 * creating the unified gold standard from a set of annotations,
   * gold standard != ‘ground-truth’, which is avoided for affective computing
   * no truth on a subjective feeling such as emotion